What is Key Responsibility Area?

 • Work towards HR excellence:

 Apart from driving employee productivity, an HR manager has an equally important role in driving HR excellence at the organization.
-By keeping the diversity score high, increasing culture satisfaction, reducing the cost of HR services, enabling high technology adoption, and compliance with all laws, an HR Manager’s performance can be enhanced.
+By nurturing a diverse workforce, increasing employee satisfaction, reducing the cost of HR services, enabling high technology adoption, and ensuring compliance with all laws, an HR Manager’s performance can be enhanced.

 Let’s Recruit, Reward, and Retain